kristine-loh/kristine-loh.github.io/_pages/leadership.md

  * Organized and coordinated a team of up to 20 volunteers for each outreach event with attendances of up to 2,500 people
  * Developed STEM demonstrations and workshops for students of all ages to spark an interest in engineering
  * Received $500 grant for outreach events from winning WOW!
 Innovation Challenge submission

+**American Institute of Chemical Engineers**<br/>
+Minority Affairs Committee Communications Team Member | May 2020 to Present
+ * Create graphics and flyers for event promotion on social media
+ * Compile and create quarterly newsletter

+**Pink Space Theory**<br/>
+STEM Webinar Moderator and Grant Writer | June 2020 to Present
+ * Moderate Fusion 360 workshop series to teach high school students about CAD
+ * Build and develop grant for Girl Power STEM workshop

 **Society of Asian Scientists and Engineers**<br/>
 *Societal*<br/>
 PR Committee Researcher | June 2016 to June 2018